vmware-archive/lobot/README.md

     lobot bootstrap
     lobot add_build BobTheBuild git@github.com:you/some_repo.git master script/ci_build.sh
     lobot chef
+    lobot trust_certificate     # only if you're on a mac

 Read on for an explanation of what each one of these steps does.